aaroncolichia/pipeline/README.md

 # pipeline
-Generic-enough templates/stubs for building a software pipeline using open tools
+Generic-enough templates/stubs for expressing a software pipeline using open tools